 As expected, Tom Cruise/Brad Bird’s Mission: Impossible - Ghost Protocol easily topped the North American box office this Christmas weekend.
 Ghost Protocol collected $26.53 million according to studio estimates found at Box Office Mojo.
-Cruise’s latest was followed by Guy Ritchie/Robert Downey Jr’s Sherlock Holmes: A Game of Shadows with $17.8 million (-55%) and Mike Mitchell’s Alvin and the Chipmunks: Chip-Wrecked, with $13.32 million (-42%).
+Cruise’s latest was followed by Guy Ritchie/Robert Downey Jr’s Sherlock Holmes: A Game of Shadows with $17.8 million (-55 percent) and Mike Mitchell’s Alvin and the Chipmunks: Chip-Wrecked, with $13.32 million (-42 percent).

 Besides Ghost Protocol, another silver lining at the North American box office — one that should continue to perform quite well during the much busier New Year’s weekend — is Steven Spielberg’s Christmas Day release War Horse.
 Deadline.com informs that Spielberg’s drama about a horse sent to the trenches of World War I is expected to earn close to $7 million at 2,736 locations on Sunday alone.